-(i) Administration expenses comprises the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
+- (i) Administration expenses comprises the costs incurred by the Department of Treasury and Finance in administering the Scheme, which are met in the first instance from the Department of Treasury and Finance Operating Account.
 The Board recovers a share of the administration cost from the Scheme.
-In addition the total for the year ended 30 June 2020 includes the Scheme's share of the Strategic Projects costs of \$137 000 (2019: \$588 000).

-(ii) Other expenses include Auditor's remuneration.
+In addition the Board recovers the Scheme's share of the Strategic Projects costs \$Nil (2020: \$137 000). - (ii) Other expenses include Auditor's remuneration.
 Refer note 12.